-“How can we speak with children and young people about body confidence to help them understand that their self-worth isn’t measured in how they look or what they weigh?“
+“How can we speak with children and young people about body confidence without their self-worth being about their weight?

 Teaching young people about body confidence is fundamental.
 It’s important for them to know that bodies come in all shapes and sizes.
-Some might have stretch marks, fat in certain places (specifically young girls), and that all bodies will continually change and grow, even into midlife.
+Some might have stretch marks, and fat in certain places but all bodies will continually change and grow, even into midlife.

 1) Teach them about their body.